In one sentence:

 What is partner profiling?

-Partner profiling is the structured process of identifying which prospective partners are likely to produce meaningful revenue, evaluating each against criteria like ICP overlap with your customers, capability to deliver, motivation to sell your product, and reach into your target market.
+Partner profiling is the structured process of identifying which prospective partners are likely to produce meaningful revenue, evaluating each against criteria like ICP overlap with your clients, capability to deliver, motivation to refer or sell your service, and reach into your target market.
 Done well, it replaces opportunistic partner recruitment ("anyone who will sign") with deliberate selection of partners aligned to your growth strategy.

 What is an Ideal Partner Profile (IPP)?

 An Ideal Partner Profile (IPP) is the partner-program equivalent of an Ideal Customer Profile (ICP).
-It specifies the firmographic, capability, and behavioral attributes of the partners most likely to succeed in your program — typically including company size, customer base overlap, services portfolio, geographic coverage, and demonstrated track record with adjacent vendors.
+It specifies the firmographic, capability, and behavioral attributes of the partners most likely to succeed in your program — typically including company size, client base overlap, services portfolio, geographic coverage, and demonstrated track record with adjacent providers.

 How many partners should I recruit?